chipuha/StockMarket/README.md

 ### Volatility Measure

-* What an VM tells you: has to stock price been volitate recently.
-We assume it will continue in the trend though it does not explicity predict that
+* What an VM tells you: has to stock price been violate recently.
+We assume it will continue in the trend though it does not explicitly predict that
 * Strength: measures volatility.
 This could be a good measure to weight all other models by.
 High volatility would mean the price will change soon and thus, look at your other models to see if that change will be up or down.
 * Weakness: Does not predict future.
 * Inputs